unknownusernametopick/pynigger/docs/meta/faqs.md

 ---

-## What is PyStark?
+## What is Pyger?

-- PyStark is a spoon-feeding library based on Pyrogram.
+- Pyger is a spoon-feeding library based on Pyrogram.

 - Pyrogram is a spoon-feeding MTProto Framework made in Python.